 Many employers are anxious about employing someone with a significant disability but there’s nothing special about it.
 Once they’ve tried it out they often become very committed to helping people overcome traditional recruitment and selection barriers.
 We know that traditional recruitment techniques can be overly rigid and formal interviews seldom result in offers of employment.
-Our members often use "working interviews" which allow individuals to demonstrate their skills in the workplace and allow the employer to gather the sort of evidence that a formal interview seeks to capture.
+Employers are increasingly recognising the value of "working interviews" which allow individuals to demonstrate their skills in the workplace and allow the employer to gather the sort of evidence that a formal interview seeks to capture.

-Generally, our aim is to ‘place and train' rather than 'train then place’.
+Generally, our aim is to secure 'employment and training' rather than 'training then employment'.
 This means that a participant gets a job from the beginning.
 We know that most people learn skills better in situ rather than in artificial environments.
 By doing this we overcome the "job readiness" obstruction where people can get stuck in permanent training.
 It also increases people's motivation significantly because they see from the beginning that they are employed.

 A job analysis is usually undertaken to checks out any assumptions made in the job description.
 Although it is common practice for employers to set out the basics of a job for new recruits, it is not common for a detailed analysis of the job and environment to be available.
 We look at all aspects of the job and the work place, including health and safety, to make sure we have the right job for the right candidate.